The Must-Read Guide About Buying Books In Vietnam

 Publishing Houses

-Besides, all these local publishers have their distinct vibe of architecture.
-Nha Nam still attracts many people stopping by thanks to its ton-sur-ton dark blue exterior and the beautiful retro interior design.
-A visit to Nha Nam may get you lost in a fairy tale with its cozy yellow light and wooden bookshelves full of titles and collectives.
+The distinct architectural styles of these local publishers are also worth noting.
+Nha Nam attracts visitors with its dark blue exterior and beautiful retro interior design.
+A visit to Nha Nam can feel like stepping into a storybook, with cozy yellow lighting and wooden bookshelves brimming with titles.

-On the contrary, Thai Ha bookstores bring the modern and vibrant atmosphere with the orange exterior while Kim Dong bookshops is widely regarded as the heaven for comic lovers.
+In contrast, Thai Ha bookstores showcase a modern and vibrant atmosphere with their bright orange façades, while Kim Dong bookstores are considered a haven for comic enthusiasts.

 Nha Nam Publishing House

-• Ho Chi Minh: D5 Street, Binh Thanh District
+• Ho Chi Minh City: D5 Street, Binh Thanh District

 Thai Ha Publishing House